Group bookings have been delayed due to COVID-19 restrictions. We will update the website as soon as restrictions are eased

 Please note: group bookings have been delayed due to COVID-19 restrictions.
 We will update the website as soon as restrictions are eased.
 Please subscribe to our newsletter for updates.

 Discover.
 Learn.
 Explore.

-Free school workshops can be arranged during the Autumn/Winter months, when we can offer exclusive use of the centre.
+Once restrictions ease, free school workshops can be arranged during the Autumn/Winter months, when we can offer exclusive use of the centre.

-Sessions can include: hands-on activities, games, debates and crafts, as well as an opportunity to look around the centre.
 We are happy to adapt sessions to suit the requirements of each school, so please let us know!

 The Visitor Centre can host one class at a time plus teaching staff and assistants, for pre-booked visits.

 It should be noted that toilet facilities are not available within the Visitor Centre, but there are public toilets located along the seafront.

 What is there to see?